Aurora (supercomputer): Architecture

-Aurora will have over nine thousand nodes, with each node being composed of two Intel Xeon Sapphire Rapids processors, six Xe GPU's and a unified memory architecture which will make a single node have a maximum computing power of 130 teraFLOPS.
-It will have around 10 petabytes of memory and 230 PB of storage.
+Aurora has 10,624 nodes, with each node being composed of two Intel Xeon Max processors, six Intel Max series GPUs and a unified memory architecture, providing a maximum computing power of 130 teraFLOPS per node.
+It has around 10 petabytes of memory and 230 petabytes of storage.

-The machine is estimated to consume around 60 MW.
-For comparison, the fastest computer in the world today, Frontier uses 21 MW while Summit uses 13 MW.
+The machine is stated to consume around 39 MW of power.
+For comparison, the fastest computer in the world today, El Capitan uses 30 MW, while another Top 500 System, Frontier uses 24 MW.